← All varieties

 Tree

-Very vigorous, generally upright in habit.
-Annual shoots often irregular and spreading, and occasionally drooping.
-The tree bears early and succeeds admirably upon the quince.
-Noted for its immense productiveness.
+Very vigorous, generally upright in habit, though the annual shoots are often irregular and spreading, and occasionally drooping.
+Bears early and succeeds admirably upon the quince.

-Wood: Brownish olive, with large, prominent, grayish specks, stout, and rather short-jointed.
+Wood: Brownish olive with large, prominent, grayish specks; stout and rather short-jointed.
 Old wood dull grayish olive.
 Buds medium size, obtuse, and little flattened.
-Flower-buds large, obovate.
+Flower-buds large and obovate.

 Leaves: Large, roundish, shortly pointed, thick, deep glossy green, incurved at the edges, and rather deeply and irregularly serrated.
 Petioles medium length, about one and a half inches long, stout.